-Would you like to gain documentary television experience that will prepare you immediately for a production career?
-Through our broadcast partnership, you can enroll in courses co-taught by Coleman Television experts and get hands-on experience learning a variety of skills.
+Would you like to gain film and video experience that will prepare you immediately for a production career?
+Our certificate program will give you hands-on experience learning a variety of skills.

 Prerequisite: ENGL 1113 English Composition I or approval of the instructor.

-This course provides an opportunity to gain practical experience in a documentary film production setting.
+This course provides an opportunity to gain practical experience in a film and video production setting.

 Contact Us